John-zzh/improved-Davidson-Algorithm/README.md

 # improved-Davidson-Algorithm
-A demonstration code to show semi-empirical preconditioning Davidson Algorithm
+A demonstration code to show improved Davidson Algorithm